multappliednetworks/hook-examples/ipv6/README.md

  - `BOND_CONNECTEDIP_INTERFACE`

-Each hook should be installed in the directory `/etc/bonding/tun.d/<tunnel_id>/` on its node type.
+Each hook should be installed in the directory `/etc/bonding/tun.d/<tunnel_id>/` on its node type and be made executable.
 For example, given bond 123, on the aggregator, copy "aggregator-tun-ipv6-hook" to `/etc/bonding/tun.d/123/ipv6`, and on the bonder, copy "bonder-tun-ipv6-hook" to the same path.
+The hook files on both machines should be made executable.

+The `radvd` package should be installed on the bonder.